hybridsjs/hybrids/docs/component-model/structure.md

 * **returns**:
   * a value of the property

-If the descriptor `value` option is a function, the library creates a property with a getter, and optionally with a setter (if the function has more than one argument).
+If the descriptor `value` option is a function, the library creates a property with a getter, and optionally with a setter (if the function has two arguments).

 #### Readonly

-If the function has only one argument, the property will be read-only, and the function is called with the element instance:
+If the function has only one argument, the property will be read-only, and the function is called with the element instance as the first argument:

 ```javascript
 define({